Specy/s68k/CONTEXT.md

 _Avoid_: SemanticError, compile error, lexer error, linter message

 **Location**:
 Where in the source something is: a file, a line and the range of columns of the token or operand concerned.
+Two lines of a File included twice share one Location and are told apart by their Include chain.
-_Avoid_: line index (a Location is more than a line), position
+_Avoid_: line index (a Location is more than a line), position (that is the index in the Assembled sequence, which is a different thing)

 **Runtime error**:
 A failure of the running program, produced by the interpreter and attributed to the instruction's Location.
 Not a Diagnostic.